Facilities & History

 Our camp facilities are designed keeping the safety of every camper and the magic, that only an overnight camp can provide, in mind!

 Knee boarding, kayaking, gaga ball, skiing, windsurfing, fishing, crabbing, swimming pool & waterfront, arts & crafts, archery, drama, basketball, cooking, spike ball, kan jam, glow in the dark bocce ball, and so much more!
 Given our waterfront location we take water safety very seriously.
 Every camper & staff member must wear an approved life jacket when they are on a dock, swimming in the creek, or on a boat.
 Certified lifeguards are on duty at our waterfront & pool at all times.

 Our Dining Hall is brand new with state of the art cooking facilities.
 Our wonderful cooking staff prepares healthy meals that campers are guaranteed to eat.
 One parent comment was “I’m amazed you got my child to eat eggs, he never eats them at home!”
 Another common comment is “This is not camp food!”
 Campers also get the opportunity to pick vegetables & fruit from our camp garden to be used for our fresh salad bar at lunch & dinner.

-Campers will feel at home with our newly built cabins.
-Each cabin is climate controlled with 2 toilets & 2 sinks.
+Campers feel right at home in our newly built cabins.
+Each cabin is climate-controlled with 2 toilets & 2 sinks.
 Each cabin sleeps 10 campers (same age range & sex) & 2 well trained staff.
 Beds are bunk bed style with space below for campers to store their stuff.
-Our climate controlled bath house is a short walk from the cabins with male & female sides consisting of 10 individual shower stalls, 5 toilet stalls, & 4 sinks.
+Our climate-controlled bath house is a short walk from the cabins with male & female sides consisting of 10 individual shower stalls, 5 toilet stalls, & 4 sinks.

 - Climate-controlled recreation hall with ping pong, foosball, billiards, board games, etc.

 - Waterfront swimming and boating area

 - Ski / kneeboarding / tubing boat